 Most books on branding (at least the ones I’ve read) are focused on corporations and startups.
 They offer a bunch of different elements and tools that your brand supposedly needs in order to be successful in the marketplace.
-When you read one of these books, you may want to throw it in the wall because it doesn’t sound like anything you could do on your own, so why bother?
-You’d need a bloody team of in-house brand strategists, designers, and brand managers in order to pull it off.
+When you read one of these books, you may want to throw it at the wall because it doesn’t sound like anything you could do on your own, so why bother?
+You’d need a team of in-house brand strategists, designers, and brand managers in order to pull it off.

 I read these books out of professional interest, but they’re not written for the average small business owner.
 They’re written for the creative team, or sometimes the CEO or a marketing director that has access to a creative team.